vinimazzarolo/design-patterns/README.md

 Some of patterns implemented:
 - **Data Transfer Object (DTO)**: Transition data between layers.
 - **Repository**: Isolates the data layer from the rest of the app.
-It provides an abstraction of data, so that your application can work with a simple abstraction that has an interface approximating that of a collection.
-Adding, removing, updating, and selecting items from this collection is done through a series of straightforward methods, without the need to deal with database concerns like connections, commands, cursors, or readers.
-Using this pattern can help achieve loose coupling and can keep domain objects persistence ignorant
+It provides an abstraction of data.Adding, removing, updating, and selecting items from this collection is done through a series of straightforward methods, without the need to deal with database concerns like connections, commands, cursors, or readers.
 - **Adapter**: Allows objects with incompatible interfaces to collaborate.
 - **Entities**: An entity has semantic significance and is usually tied to a concept linked to business logic.
 - **Strategory**: Strategy is a behavioral design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable